 To account for the difference measurement error may create between examinees' observed scores and true scores the Commission may wish to consider applying a (SEM) adjustment to the panel-recommended minimum passing standard for each of the subtests in both examinations.
-If the Commission were to consider an SEM adjustment for any of the new CSET examinations subtests, the results would be as shown in Table 5 below.
+If the Commission were to consider an SEM adjustment for the revised CSET: MS, Subtest III, the results would be as shown in Table 4 below.
 The full SEM for each subtest, referred to as +/- 1 SEM, falls between 2 and 4 raw score points, depending on the examination and subtest.
 When the Commission has previously applied an SEM adjustment to cut scores, it has most often been -1 SEM.
-More information about Standard Error of Measurement can be found in Appendix B. Table 5 shows potential subtest-level and overall pass rates at -2, -1.5, - 1, -0.5, and 0 SEM.
+More information about Standard Error of Measurement can be found in Appendix B. Table 4 shows potential subtest-level and overall pass rates at -2, -1.5, -1, -0.5, and 0 SEM.

-Table 5: CSET Potential Pass Rates with Application of Different SEM Adjustments
+Table 4: CSET Potential Pass Rates with Application of Different SEM Adjustments